bymadisonross/bymadisonross.github.io/_projects/(1) PorchLights.md

 ![PorchLights Stacy User Persona](../assets/images/Screen_Shot_2020-11-25_at_9.28.42_PM.png)

 Stacy is a high-school student looking to take a more active role in her community by starting a garden project, but she has limited resources and wants to do it as quickly as possible.
 She wants a one-stop-shop for her project needs and guidance on fundraising and capturing feedback from her community to showcase her impact for college applications.
-She also wants to be able to learn from those in her community starting similar or successful initiatives.
+She also wants to be able to learn from those in her community starting similar successful initiatives.

 # Information Architecture